jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

   <img src="media/electronics-assembly/image5.jpeg" style="width: 30%;">
 </div>

-For first-time assembly, expect about 2 hours to complete.
-Otherwise, assembly can be comfortably done under 50 minutes.

 **Note:** Edges may appear curved in some photos due to lens distortion during the documentation process.
 Please be aware that these edges, like the sides of the electronic case, are actually straight.

 <br><br>

 ## Step 1.
-Gather Relevant Materials:
+Gather Relevant Tools and Materials:

 <div align="center">
   <img src="media/electronics-assembly/image6.jpeg" style="width: 65%;">